OrleansContrib/Orleans.Clustering.Kubernetes/samples/README.md

 Each project contains a regular `Dockerfile` which must be built to a Docker image just like a regular docker application.

-1. Publish each project project using `dotnet publish -c Release -o PublishOutput`
+1. Publish each project using `dotnet publish -c Release -o PublishOutput`
 2. From the `PublishOutput` directory of each project, build the image with `docker build -t <imagename>:<imagetag> .` and replace `<imagename>` and `<imagetag>` with the respective project name (i.e `kubesilo`, `kubehost`, `kubeclient` for the name and `latest` for the tag) or whatever name you want.
 3. For each project run `kubectl run <servicename> --image=<imagename>:<imagetag> --namespace=<namespace> --image-pull-policy=Never`.
 First the silo, later the gateway then the client.
 Be sure to replace the `<xxx>` tags with the values used on previous steps.